newtonproject/newchain-sdk-example/RPC_API_reference.md

 ## get_block_by_hash

-Gets block by specified hash
+Gets the block with the specified hash

 **Ethereum equivalent:** eth_getBlockByHash

 ### Parameters

+Two parameters:
-two parameters, the first one is the hash value of the block (32Bytes).
+* The hash value of the block (32 bytes)
-The second one is the boolean type.
+The boolean type.
 If true, it returns all the complete transaction objects.
-If it is false, it only returns the hash value of the transaction object.
+If false, it only returns the hash value of the transaction object.

 ### Return Values